 Remember That You Know Yourself Best

-Getting to know yourself can look like spending some time alone with your thoughts and feelings.
-For some people, a counselor can also guide you to discover and recognize who you are with compassion and deeper understanding.
-Often, this leads to the next step of discovering what truly makes you feel fulfilled and safe in the long run.
+If you feel that perhaps you don't know yourself as well as you should, there are some things you can do to improve this situation.
+Getting to know yourself may require time alone with your thoughts and feelings.
+For some people, a counselor can also guide them to discover and recognize who they are and treat themselves with compassion and understanding.
+Often, this can lead them to the next step of learning what truly makes them feel fulfilled and safe in the long run.

-If you feel like you really don’t know who you are, it’s not a reason to panic.
-Who we are is changing constantly, whether or not we are aware of it.
-A therapist might be able to help explore the reasons you feel this way and provide tools to help you get better connected with yourself.
+If you feel like you don’t know who you are, it’s not a reason to panic.
+Who we are can change constantly, whether or not we are aware of it.
+A therapist might be able to help you explore the reasons you feel this way and provide tools to help you get better connected with yourself.

-Realize That Happiness Comes from Within
+Realize That Happiness Comes From Within

-As children, maybe you often hung onto your parent or were hesitant about new spaces or people.
-As an adult, you may still feel that impulse to run to the person who has been a comfort in the past.
-Perhaps, when you find yourself needing or wanting comfort or reassurance from someone else, think of what you can do to get it for yourself.
+As a child, maybe you often hung onto your parent or were hesitant about new spaces or people.
+As an adult, you may still feel that impulse to run to the person who has been a comfort to you in the past.
+To change this behavioral pattern, consider this suggestion: When you find yourself needing or wanting comfort or reassurance from someone else, think of what you can do to provide it for yourself.
 Perhaps you can fulfill your own needs and desires.

-Relying on yourself by taking definite solo action to meet your own needs can be uncomfortable if you aren't used to it or don’t like doing things alone.
-By encouraging yourself in safe circumstances to explore and test your limits, you take responsibility for yourself.
-That sense of responsibility returns control to you and can bring great emotional and relationship rewards.
-You may soon feel stronger and more capable in other areas of your life as well.
+Relying on yourself by taking action to meet your needs can be uncomfortable if you aren't used to it or don’t like doing things alone.
+By encouraging yourself to explore and test your limits in safe circumstances, you may find that you can take responsibility for yourself.
+That sense of responsibility may return control to you and bring great emotional rewards.
+You might soon find yourself feeling stronger and more capable in other areas of your life as well.

 Examine Past Relationships

-It can be helpful sometimes to question your past’s effects on your present.
-You don’t have to prove anything to anyone, good or bad.
-Your own understanding about who you are and the choices you’ve made can serve to make you feel more in control.
+It can be helpful to examine your past’s effects on your present.
+Your understanding of who you are and the choices you’ve made can serve to make you feel more in control.

-Learn How to Enjoy Time Alone
+Learn How To Enjoy Time Alone

 “I’ve only been working with Dr. Clarke a few weeks but I’ve really been enjoying the process.
 She is very encouraging during each section and I know she’s actually listening to what I’m saying.
 I would very much recommend Dr. Clarke especially if you’re dealing with anxiety, self-esteem/-confidence issues and/or depression.”